Veo Robotics raises $12 million for its vision of a harmonious human-robot workplace

 While Veo may save people’s factory jobs, the technology isn’t ready for prime time just yet.
 “You have to run a documented process and you have to be certified,” Sobalvarra says of the hurdles it takes to get a service like his onto the factory floor.

-The company is working with the certification body, TUV and expanding its work with the testing company.
-It will be rolling out in three or four pilot locations in the next six months for additional testing at an auto manufacturer, a consumer packaged goods company, a distribution and logistics company, and a household products manufacturing company.
+The company is working with the certification body, TUV, and expanding its work with the testing company.
+It will be rolling out in three or four pilot locations in the next six months for additional testing at an auto manufacturer, a consumer packaged goods company, a distribution and logistics company and a household products manufacturing company.

 As for the robot takeover, Sobalvarra says don’t buy it.